100 Grams Tin

 Solely hand plucked it is regarded as the “champagne” among black teas.
 Darjeeling comes from the homonymous region in West Bengal, India, at the Himalayan foothills.
 Literally meaning “Land of the thunderbolts”, legends say to be originated from the scepter of Indra, God of rain.
 The letters tgfop state a top grade with apical buds, the most prized part of the tea plant.
 The infusion is slightly astringent with rich aroma of spices and muscatel grapes.

 A journey to discover the quality and unique taste of single-origin loose leaf teas.
 12 classics selected from the best crops of four top producing countries: China, India, Ceylon and Japan.
-12 symbols, 12 stories, 12 absolute “lords” among teas.
+Twelve symbols, twelve stories, twelve absolute “lords” among teas.

 Goes very well with spicy dishes (curry, Indian cuisine) and with savoury dishes in general.
 Among desserts it is perfect with custard.